Preliminary Exercise Planning

 Scene 3:

-The lead walks back home while the effects on screen follow him back home and leave a trail.
+The lead travels back home while the effects on screen follow him back home and leave a trail.
 The other scenes and memories cut in and change the scene every so often.
+The viewer is disoriented as the effects and images on screen start to warp and lose their understanding - narrative reaches its climax.

 4) Write a shot list containing EVERY shot you plan to film AND additional shots to create flexibility when editing (in a music video you will find you need FAR more shots than you think, particularly close-ups).
 These additional shots can be close-ups, alternative angles or something more creative.
 I advise using a simple table on Microsoft Word/Google Docs to set out your shot list - you can find an example here (this is from narrative filmmaking but the same format can be used for any video project).